bbc/ugcuploader-test-rig-kubernettes/Readme.md

 If your test utilises any plugins the corresponding jar(s) should be put in the folder *plugins*

+Issues with docker:

+The delete the following file or fo

 # Provision Test Rig

+If you want to provision multiple environments for a single tennat and want the results consolidated together then use the following naming convention: `tennant-<type>` as an example for `bbcradio` you want to create two enviroments for running two different jemeter tests. i.e one for adsl users and another for mobile gprs users.
+Eg. `bbcradio-adls` and ` bbcradio-mobile-gprs`.

 ## Create Reporting Virtual Cluster